Mohit2008/Lending-Club/README.md

 ## Results:

-The evaluation metric wasd Log-Loss:
+The evaluation metric was Log-Loss:

 model1    0.448233
 model2    0.454100